-Summary: This article talks about how to delete or remove an APFS partition/volume/container from the Macintosh HD or an external hard drive on macOS Mojave 10.14/High Sierra 10.13.
+Summary: This article talks about how to delete or remove an APFS partition/volume/container from the Macintosh HD or an external hard drive on macOS Catalina 10.15/Mojave 10.14/High Sierra 10.13.

 Overview of Apple File System (APFS)

 APFS, short for Apple File System, is a new file storage system for macOS, iOS, watchOS, tvOS, and Apple devices.
 Compare to the 30-year-old HFS+HFS+, APFS has many new features and benefits, such as improved storage, faster performance, enhanced data integrity, and encryption, etc. Once macOS 10.13 was released, Apple made APFS available to every Mac computer, iPhone and iPad owner, eventually APFS replaced HFS+.
-When and if you upgrade your system to macOS 10.13 High Sierra or 10.14 Mojave, the system drive will be automatically converted HFS+ to APFS.
+When and if you upgrade your system to macOS 10.13 High Sierra, 10.14 Mojave, or 10.15 Catalina, the system drive will be automatically converted HFS+ to APFS.

 I got a "Your disk is almost full" message.
 My MacBook became very slow.
 When checking storage, "Other volumes in container" was taking up to 30gb, but it constantly changed.
 Sometimes it took a gig or two, and other times 30gb.
 I'm running a High Sierra 10.13.
 How to delete this APFS partition?
 Any suggestion will be appreciated!